Pi Coding Agent: The Minimal, Extensible AI Agent Stack for Serious Developers

 const dangerous

 This is the Pi philosophy in code.
-Instead of waiting for the core tool to ship your preferred permission system, you implement the policy that matches your repo.
+Instead of waiting for the core tool to ship your preferred permission system, you implement the policy your repo actually needs.
+Twenty lines, done.

 Step 7: Use the Right Mode for the Job